byt3bl33d3r/dnschef-ng/README.md

     [*] Using the following nameservers: 8.8.8.8
     [*] No parameters were specified.
 Running in full proxy mode

 DNS protocol can be used over UDP (default) or TCP.
-DNSChef implements a TCP mode which can be activated with the *--tcp* flag.
+DNSChef implements a TCP mode which can be activated with the `--tcp` flag.

-# Internal architecture

-Here is some information on the internals in case you need to adapt the tool for your needs.
-DNSChef is built on top of the SocketServer module and uses threading to help process multiple requests simultaneously.
-The tool is designed to listen on TCP or UDP ports (default is port 53) for incoming requests and forward those requests when necessary to a real DNS server over UDP.

-The excellent [dnslib library](https://bitbucket.org/paulc/dnslib/wiki/Home) is used to dissect and reassemble DNS packets.
-It is particularly useful when generating response packets based on queries.

-DNSChef is capable of modifing queries for records of type "A", "AAAA", "MX", "CNAME", "NS", "TXT", "PTR", "NAPTR", "SOA", "ANY".
-It is very easy to expand or modify behavior for any record.
-Simply add another **if qtype == "RECORD TYPE")** entry and tell it what to reply with.

-Enjoy the tool and forward all requests and comments to iphelix [at] thesprawl.org.

-Happy hacking!
- -Peter